-I changed a few things like using a little less beef, upping the amount of onions (because more veggies always), using cornstarch instead of flour (to make it gluten free), and used grated cheddar instead of American cheese (because I don’t do American cheese and I had my favorite Cabot Seriously Sharp Cheddar in the fridge).
+I changed a few things like using a little less beef, upping the amount of onions (because more veggies is always a good thing), using cornstarch instead of flour (to make it gluten free), and used grated cheddar instead of American cheese (because I don’t do American cheese and I had my favorite Cabot Seriously Sharp Cheddar in the fridge).

-I love dishes that have everything in one.
+I love recipes that have everything in one.
 This has nourishing protein from the lean ground beef & cheese, lots of veggies (onions + tomatoes), and filling fiber from the hominy & veggies.

 This is a hearty, filling meal to serve you, your family, your friends, your neighbors, whoever!

 This Beef and Hominy Casserole recipe is everything you want in one hearty and warming dish; it's easy to make and full of hominy, tomatoes, beef and onions all covered in cheese